How Digital Displays Work

 Here are some of the more popular video resolutions supported by digital displays: HD (720p), Full HD (1080p), and UHD (4K).
 You can purchase screens in many different sizes that will support many, if not all these resolutions.

-However, it’s important to select media player hardware and software that will also support the target resolution.
-Today, HD and full HD support can be expected and there are more UHD capable media players coming on the market every month.
+However, it’s important to select media player hardware and digital signage software that will also support the target resolution.
+Today, HD and full HD support can be expected and there are more UHD-capable media players coming onto the market every month.
 Soon, we’ll be looking at 8K displays but you should always remember the audience will need to be extremely close to benefit from such a high-resolution image.

 Another important point to consider is luminosity.
 Most LED signage screens are backlit meaning the light source is located behind the image.
 This is great for interior applications where there are no bright lights that can affect the display.

 There are special types of digital displays that are designed in such a way that they remain visible, even under direct sunlight.
-However, these displays tend to be very expensive, so they are usually relegated to high-end projects that can warrant the investment.
-High luminosity displays can be used in store front displays where they remain protected from the elements.
+However, these displays tend to be very expensive, so they are usually relegated to high-end projects that can warrant investment.
+High luminosity displays can be used in storefront displays where they remain protected from the elements.

 Digital displays are also available as touchscreens.
 These displays are used in interactive applications, such as wayfinding or information kiosks.
 Touchscreens use various technologies to detect interactivity.
 Most touchscreens come equipped with a touch-sensitive layer right out of the factory.
 There are also kits available that let you retrofit existing “passive” displays to make them touch-enabled.

-More recently, we’re seeing sensors installed above and below digital displays.
+More recently, we’ve seen sensors installed above and below digital displays.
 These sensors are meant to detect a person’s motion instead of touch.
 The Microsoft Kinect is one sensor we see used extensively in custom interactive applications.